RTVS presenter threatened with death, rape

 Parties against threats

 "The threats directed at RTVS and its host just because they refused to play Smer's game are unacceptable.
-(Smer leader) Robert Fico, Ľuboš Blaha and all of Smer are fully responsible for these attacks," stated SaS chairman Richard Sulik.
+[Smer leader] Robert Fico, Ľuboš Blaha and all of Smer are fully responsible for these attacks," stated SaS chair Richard Sulík.

-The Progressive Slovakia party also condemned the threats, political attacks and vulgar anonymous e-mails faced by journalists.
-"Such practices have no place in a liberal democracy, especially not in a country that has undergone the trauma of a journalist's murder," said PS leader and EP Vice-president Michal Šimecka.
+The non-parliamentary Progressive Slovakia party also condemned the threats, political attacks and vulgar anonymous e-mails faced by journalists.
+"Such practices have no place in a liberal democracy, especially not in a country that has undergone the trauma of a journalist's murder," said PS leader and EP Vice-President Michal Šimecka.